aviator-co/upload-action/README.md

-# Github Action to upload test artifacts to Aviator
+# GitHub Action to upload test artifacts to Aviator

 Aviator is a developer productivity platform that helps keep builds stable at scale.
 This GitHub action is an extension to the Aviator service that uploads test artifacts to the Aviator server.
 Aviator analyzes and catalogs these test artifacts to perform the following functions: